Washington State ends No. 5 Arizona's home winning streak

 Azoulas Tubelis had 29 points and 14 rebounds for Arizona.

-Arizona got defensive while its high-octane offense dropped down to fourth gear the previous two games.
+“Today had a chance to be a special day at McKale and it was for Washington State,” Lloyd said.

-Once the nation’s highest-scoring and best-shooting team, the Wildcats scored 139 combined points against Arizona State and Washington, winning both behind their defense.
+Once the nation’s highest-scoring and best-shooting team, the Wildcats rode their defense to wins over Arizona State and Washington while struggling on offense.

-The Wildcats again struggled offensively against Washington State, forcing up several contested shots inside while going 1 for 8 from 3 in the first half.
+The Wildcats again struggled offensively and weren’t much better defensively, allowing Washington State to shoot 7 of 15 from 3 in the first half.
+TJ Bamba’s 3 at the halftime buzzer put the Cougars up 37-27.

-Like he did against Washington, Tubelis was the only Arizona player to have much of an offensive impact, scoring 15 points on 5-of-11 shooting.
-The rest of the Wildcats went a combined 4 for 16.

-Arizona’s defense had some success, holding the Cougars scoreless for more than 4 1/2 minutes and 7 for 22 on their 2-point shots.
-Washington State made up for it by going 7 for 15 from 3, taking a 37-27 halftime lead on TJ Bamba’s 3 at the buzzer.
+“It’s not confidence — we had a bad day and missed shots,” said Arizona’s Pelle Larsson, who had seven points and five rebounds.

-Washington State pushed the lead to 13 early in the second half and kept hitting shots each time Arizona tried to make a run.
+Washington pushed the lead to 55-37 midway through the second half, hitting shots every time Arizona tried to make a run.
+The Wildcats finally got the crowd to its feet with a late 12-2 run to pull within 61-56, but it turned out to be their last gasp.

-DJ Rodman hit a 3-pointer after Washington State broke Arizona’s full-court press and another the next possession.
-Arizona then gave Gueye a free run down the middle of the lane for a dunk that put the Cougars up 55-37.

-Arizona turned up the defensive pressure, holding Washington State to two free throws in a little over five minutes, cutting the lead to 61-56 with a 12-2 run.

-It turned out to be the Wildcats’ last gasp.
-Washington State pushed the lead back to double digits and Wildcats’ fans to the exits.
+Bamba scored a contested layup over 7-foot-1 Oumar Ballo and then a short jumper, helping Washington State push the lead back to double digits — and Wildcats’ fans to the exits.

+“They were able to put together a game plan that worked early for them and they’ve got some conviction,” Lloyd said.
+“We got in an early hole and deserve the result that we got.”

 BIG PICTURE

 Washington State arrived in the desert as the Pac-12’s most prolific 3-point shooting team.
-The Cougars were again good from the arc and played super defensively to knock off a top-5 team on the road.
+The Cougars were again good from the arc and played super defensively to knock off a top-5 team on the road for the first time.

 Arizona needs to find a way to get its offense revved up again.
 Once scoring more than 90 points per game, the Wildcats have failed to eclipse 70 in three straight games since the nonconference schedule ended.
 A drop in the AP Top 25 is coming on Monday.